- Attend Events

 The application is available online.
 Applications for the 2018 fellowship are due by April 6, 2018.
 Awardees are notified in May and announced in Anthropology News.
 Fellows are required to attend the AAA Annual Meeting of their award year, and receive a $500 stipend to defray costs of travel.

 Written materials should be combined and submitted as a single document, PDF preferred.
 Successful applicants show that they are sufficiently well established in their careers to have time to spare for association service; that they understand the range of service opportunities within AAA leadership, and have a sense where they might fit in; and that they have a history of following through on service commitments they have made.

-Questions regarding the program should be addressed to Daniel Ginsberg, Professional Fellow: email@example.com.
+Questions regarding the program should be addressed to Daniel Ginsberg, Manager of Education, Research & Professional Development: email@example.com.